mirzaim/mirzaim/README.md

 # 👋 Hi there!
-I'm Morteza Mirzai.
+I'm Morteza Mirzaei.
-I'm currently student at Amirkabir University of Technology.
+I'm currently a student at McMaster University.

 <!--
 **mirzaim/mirzaim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.